 Maybe it’s because they are so cheap.
 Okay, maybe it’s because you feel so amazing after.
 Or maybe it’s because that’s just what you do while living in Thailand.
 Whatever the reason, you just have to get at least one Thai massage in your life.
 Oh Thailand.
-As if we needed one more reason to come and visit! $1 fresh fruit smoothies, white sand beaches that are so incredibly beautiful they look fake, adorably cute kids and ELEPHANTS?!
+As if we needed one more reason to come and visit! $1 fresh fruit smoothies, white sand beaches that are so incredibly beautiful they look fake, adorably cute kids and pictures with elephants??
 I mean, come on!
 If these aren’t enough reasons to visit this country I’ll give you one more: Cheap massages.
 We are talking really cheap here, like $5 an hour.

 Pst…Think you can’t fit all of Thailand in one week?
 Think about volunteering in Thailand for a whole semester with ILP —Click right here to fill out an application!